 Did you know that most states require you to have a workers’ compensation insurance policy?
 It’s extremely important to have since work accidents can happen at any time.
-Are you wondering what your EMR rating is and why it’s so important?
+Are you wondering what your EMR rating or EMOD rating is and why it’s so important?

-In this article, you’ll learn what an EMR rating is, why it’s important, and how to lower it.
-Read on to discover how to know what your EMR rating is and how to lower it for lower premiums.
+In this article, you’ll learn what a safety EMR rating is, why it’s important, and how to lower it.
+Read on to discover how to know what your EMR safety rating is and how to lower it for lower premiums.

-An EMR stands for an experience modification rating which is also called a MOD rating or factor.
-In California, it’s called an XMod.
-It’s used to price workers’ compensation insurance premiums.
+There may be people who do wonder what is a emr rating?
+EMR stands for an experience modification rating which is also an emr safety rating, Mod-rating, Mod-factor or even e-mod.
+In California, they use the term XMod to refer to it.
+It is for pricing workers’ compensation insurance premiums.
 Third parties look at your history for an idea of future risk.

-If your EMR goes above 1.0, you’re considered riskier, and that might cause your company to be unable to bid on certain projects.
+If your EMR score goes above 1.0, your business is riskier, and that might cause your company to be unable to bid on certain projects.

 A higher EMR means a higher insurance premium as well.
-If your EMR is above 1.0 it’s considered a debit factor.
-If it’s less it’s known as a credit factor.
+If your EMR is above 1.0 it is a debit factor.
+If it is less, then it is a credit factor.
 A good example is if an employer has had no claims and their credit factor is 0.85.
 Their unmodified premium is $100,000.

 So their modified premium would then be $100,000 X .085= $85,000.
 Say their credit factor is 1.25, then it would be $125,000, which would mean their modified premium is higher.